Vendresse-Beaulne

 Vendresse-Beaulne (/fr/) is a commune in the Aisne department in Hauts-de-France in northern France.

 It was established in 1923, combining the commune of Beaulne-et-Chivy with the neighboring commune of Vendresse-et-Troyon.

+The town has a British military cemetery established in 1920, which originated from several temporary cemeteries.
+This cemetery is located 500m northeast of the village, on the D967, in the direction of Cerny-en-Laonnois.
+702 fallen soldiers are commemorated, including 375 unidentified soldiers.